clementbera/wizard-battle-arena/README.md

 Then you can just drag and drop the image over the VM to run it.

+*Windows*

+I'm still clueless about how the game would behave on this OS, I am still struggle to get a working Windows VM with the correct keys.
+Try from Pharo 6.1 similarly to Ubuntu 64 and tell me.

 ## Loading and running the game

 Make sure your image file is in the Project folder, near the src and resources folders (important for relative paths).